SePHTaN/semanticHomeMenu/heatpump/semanticHomeMenu_Heatpump.md

 ### Tab4 : Energy Data
 <img alt="Heatpump Tab4" src="/heatpump/Images/Heatpump_Tab4.png" width="inherit"></img>

-Tab4 currently visualizes some of the available consumption data :
+Tab4 currently visualizes some of the available consumption and production data :
+1. Chart
+  - Produced amount of heat for DHW and Heating for the actual and last year.
+  - Electricity consumption for this for the actual and last year.
+2. Chart
   - Eletricity consumption for DHW, Heating and Total for the last twelve months.
   - SCOP for DHW, Heating and Total for the last year.
   - Eletricity consumption for DHW, Heating and Total since beginning of the year.
-- Eventually i will extend with data of the produced heat for DHW, Heating and Total as those datapoints are available recently.

 Unfortunatly the datapoints for the last two months aren't always exact as Viessmann doesn't delivers this data on the same time basis as other datapoints.
 Roughly only every 14 days those get updated.